 Selene: There's a budget for how much merit scholarship you have available to bring in a class for a year for a certain cycle.

 David: What's this number like?
 Are we talking a couple hundred dollars, a couple million?

 Selene: It depends on the school and the program.

 David: Got it.
 And how do you decide who gets these merit scholarships?

-One school is willing to offer a certain amount, so you can take that amount and you can go to other schools and say, "I was offered this amount from this school, but I really would like to come to your school.
+One school is willing to offer a certain amount, so you can take that amount and you can go to other schools and say, I was offered this amount from this school, but I really would like to come to your school.
 Can you help me?
-What do you think of this?"
-This is something that we were seeing more and more of—students sort of seeing what their market value is.
+What do you think of this?
+And this is something that we were seeing more and more of, of students sort of seeing what their market value is.

-David: In other words, someone could come to you and say, "I really like you guys.
-I haven't heard from you yet, but this other school, which is a peer school, not only admitted me but offered me a lot of money."
+David: In other words, someone could come to you and say, you know, I really like you guys.
+I haven't heard from you yet, but this other school, which is a peer school, not only admitted me but offered me a lot of money.
 Are you saying that might influence you?

 David: Even though it means the applicant is more expensive?

 Selene: That applicant has been given a certain value, I guess.
 And so it helps sort of place them.
 It helps position them against the rest of the applicant pool and also lets you know, oh, so this year, that particular school thinks that this type of candidate is worth this much.
 Right?
 And so if you're savvy, then you can sort of make decisions based on whatever information you have available to you, and you learn about what the market is doing based on the information that, you know, candidates are giving to you.

 So when I was reading files, I would always tell applicants, if you have any information about other offers of admission or scholarship, please let me know.
 I want to know, and that will make the admissions committee, it will help the admissions committee make a fully informed decision.